 Proving emotional distress can be challenging and complex.
 It is important to preserve any type of evidence that shows the extent of emotional harm that was caused and consult with an experienced Los Angeles workplace discrimination lawyer who can help you navigate what can be a lengthy process and assist you with compiling crucial evidence that could help bolster your case and maximize your chances to receive fair compensation for your losses.

-Retaining the services of a knowledgeable Los Angeles employment discrimination attorney can be critical when it comes to obtaining maximum compensation.
-The experienced lawyers at Kingsley & Kingsley have nearly four decades of experience fighting for the rights of employees and holding at-fault employers accountable.
-Our no-win-no-fee warranty ensures that you pay our fees only if we recover for you.
-We understand that facing any type of discrimination can take a physical, emotional and financial toll on you and your family.
-If you have faced workplace discrimination and would like to fight for justice, call our offices at 888-500-8469 for a free, comprehensive and confidential consultation.
+The lawyers at Kingsley & Kingsley have four decades of experience fighting for the rights of employees and holding at-fault employers accountable.
+Their no-win-no-fee warranty ensures that you pay only if they recover compensation for you.
+They understand that facing any type of discrimination can take a physical, emotional and financial toll on you and your family.
+If you have faced workplace discrimination and would like some help, call their office at 888-500-8469 for a free, comprehensive and confidential consultation.